intake/xrviz/docs/source/interface.rst

 plots are created using `Geoviews`_, hence giving the option to visualize geographical, meteorological, and oceanographic datasets.

-More information about this pane.
+More information about this pane in :py:class:`Projection<xrviz.projection.Projection>`.

 .. _`cartopy projection`: https://scitools.org.uk/cartopy/docs/v0.15/crs/projections.html
 .. _`Geoviews`: http://geoviews.org/